iturdikulov/notes/computational complexity.md

 ---
-title: "Computational complexity"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Computational complexity

 > In [[computer science]], the computational complexity or simply
 > complexity of an algorithm is the amount of resources required to run it.